 Some professionals cannot come to terms with the most appropriate age for egg freezing.
 Some say the procedure might not be necessary for women who are in their mid-twenties because natural conception is still possible at age 30.
 Others believe that, since female fertility diminishes as you grow older, the best egg freezing age is between 27 and 34 years.

-However, the decision for freezing eggs tends to vary from one woman to another depending on the age, and reason for wanting the procedure.
+However, the decision tends to vary from one woman to another depending on the age, and reason for wanting the procedure.

 The most common reasons why women opt to freeze their eggs include the following: